proxytype/Magento2-RTL-Module/README.md

 ## rtl.css
-your own overwrite classes for direction and styling
+your own overwrite classes for direction and styling.